 Our robust On-Device Image Recognition SDK can search through thousands of objects locally, inside your iOS apps, with no cloud support necessary.
 The recognition runs just as fast and just as reliable whether your users are online, connected to a weak network, or with no coverage at all.

-We want to make your life easy.
-If you want to integrate CraftAR iOS On-Device Image Recognition SDK into your mobile app, we provide an iOS Framework that you can directly import into your XCode project.
+We want to make development easy for you.
+To integrate the CraftAR iOS On-Device Image Recognition SDK into your native mobile app, we provide an iOS Framework that you can directly import into your XCode project.